 How to Install iRedMail on Ubuntu 24.04?

 iRedMail is a free, open-source, complete mail server solution.
-Ubuntu is a great choice for running iRedMail because it is stable and secure.
+A VPS Ubuntu Server is a great choice for running iRedMail because it is stable and secure.

 iRedMail is a software package that sets up a full mail server.
 It includes email services like sending and receiving emails with secure communication.
 Also, it supports different databases like MySQL, MariaDB, and PostgreSQL.
 Moreover. iRedMail brings together different tools to handle email transfer, storage, and retrieval.